Contact Us Directly

 To fix this issue, you must provide Airfoil with the ability to access your input device.
 Follow these steps:

 2) Next, click the Apple () menu in the upper left of your screen, then select System Preferences.

 3) Click the Security & Privacy option, then click the Privacy tab and select Microphone from the list on the left.

 4) You should see Airfoil in this list, with its checkbox unchecked.
 Click that checkbox to provide Airfoil with the necessary access to stream from audio devices.

 5) Now, re-open Airfoil and transmit from your input device again.
-This should now work as expected.← Airfoil for Mac Support
+This should now work as expected.← Airfoil Support